Pathfinder - The Monk Handbook

 Skills: The Monk skill list has several excellent options, several of which are difficult for the monk to capitalize on.
 By splashing a few skills and focusing on the best ones, the Monk can make excellent use of their 4+ skill points.

 AC Bonus (Ex): The Monk AC bonus helps to offset the monk's lack of armor.
 The scaling is fairly negligible, but it still feels good to have.
-However, your AC will still be awful without additional items and AC imrpovements.
+However, your AC will still be awful without additional items and AC improvements.

 Flurry of Blows (Ex): This is the Monk's iconic attack.
 It follows the same progression as a fighter maximizing the two-weapon fighting feats, but you have no "off-hand" attacks.
 You don't even need free hands.
 You can use your feet if your hands are full.
 You can also alternate freely between weapons and unarmed strikes, and you can substitute disarm, sunder, and trip combat maneuvers for unarmed attacks.

 Unarmed Strike: This is why you generally play a monk: because you want to hit things with your bare hands/feet/etc. The damage dice starts off fairly small, but when you hit d8 at level 4, it begins to outpace whatever weapons you might be two-weapon fighting with.
 At level 12, your fists are greatswords.
 You can also deal nonlethal damage without penalty, which is situationally useful.
+It's important to note that your unarmed strike damage is heavily size-based, so you want to do everything you can to increase your effective size.
+Get enlarged and throw Impact on an Amulet of Mighty Fists.
+It's also interesting to note that the damage progression stops at 20th-level, so items like a Monks Belt stop being useful at high levels unless you multiclass.

 Bonus Feats: With the addition of the Advanced Player's Guide and Ultimate Combat, the Monk has a lot of great bonus feat options.
 And the best part: "A monk need not have any of the prerequisites normally required for these feats to select them."
 This is especially great for the high level style feats, since many of the prerequisites are fairly awful.